Negin-Yazdani-Motlagh/YC-Job-Analytics/README.md

 - Individual .html files in the HTML_Content directory, named based on sanitized post titles.
 - A consolidated JSON file (HTML_Content_Data.json) containing metadata and file paths for all fetched posts.

+### `parse_and_extract_posts.py`
+***Purpose**:This script processes HTML files containing "Who is Hiring" posts, parses the content to analyze its structure, and extracts top-level job posts while organizing them into a nested JSON structure for further analysis or storage.

+**Key Functionality**:
+- output file:Nested_Job_Posts.json.
+Input file:HTML_Content/HTML_Content, Contains monthly HTML files representing "Who is Hiring" posts.
+Each file is named by month (e.g., 2025-01.html) and includes nested comments. script:parse_and_extract_posts.py
+- Reads HTML files from the folder: C:/Users/negin/HTML_Content/HTML_Content.
+- Uses BeautifulSoup to parse the HTML structure.
+- Identifies and extracts top-level comments (job posts) by checking indentation levels.
+- Organizes extracted data into a nested JSON format with the following structure: Month: Key representing the file name (e.g., "2025-01").comments: List of extracted top-level job posts. numJobPost: Count of extracted job posts for the month.
+- Saves the structured data in a JSON file

 # result